ethanyqy/myProject/README.md

-# myProject
+# My_Projects
-All coding scripts and materials from May 16th, 2021
+I created this repo on May 16th, 2021 to keep track of my projects and experience.
+I will add some past experience in case I forget in the future.

-I will store every code I wrote(saved on my Mac) and code I will write to this repo.
+## Longxing_Keystone

-The list and instructions will be filled later:
+Internship at Longxing_Keystone from Jan 2021 to Apr 2021.